JFK: Coming of Age in the American Century, 1917–1956: Profiles in Courage 1954–5

-Logevall went on to add that Sorensen, though a highly capable writer, as a political novice didn't have Kennedy's ability to reflect on the importance and place of compromise in political life, nor was he as knowledgeable about American history as Kennedy.
+Logevall went on to add that Sorensen, though a highly capable writer, as a political novice did not have Kennedy's ability to reflect on the importance and place of compromise in political life, nor was he as knowledgeable about American history as Kennedy.
 According to Logevall, and attested to by both Jackie Kennedy, and many friends, Kennedy worked for many weeks on the book during his long and painful recovery from back surgery, noting, "often he worked while prone in bed, on heavy white paper in his loose, widely spaced hand; on better days he was propped up on the patio or the porch."
 Further, Kennedy played a highly active role in initially locating research sources, for "on an almost daily basis, Sorensen recalled, Kennedy sent him instructions about "books to ship down, memoranda to prepare, sources to check, materials to assemble."
-Kennedy instructed Sorensen to scan more than two hundred books, journals, magazines, (and) Congressional records.
+Kennedy instructed Sorensen to scan more than two hundred books, journals, magazines, (and) congressional records.
 Sorensen later noted, "the way Jack worked was to take all the material, mine and his, pencil it, dictate the fresh copy in his own words, pencil it again, he never used a typewriter".
+Despite Logevall's contention that Kennedy made the more significant contribution to the contents of the book, it is still accurate to note that Sorensen wrote more of the final draft, and publicly stated in the media that he believed he deserved more of the credit for the book.

-Vice-Presidential run, 1956
+Vice-presidential run, 1956

-The book ends with Kennedy's unsuccessful run for the Vice-Presidential nomination under what would become the failed Presidential candidacy of Adlai Stevenson II who had the misfortune of running against the strikingly popular incumbent Dwight Eisenhower in 1956.
-It may have been beneficial for Kennedy's future political career that he was not chosen as vice-president by Stevenson.
+The book ends with Kennedy's unsuccessful run for the vice-presidential nomination under what would become the failed presidential candidacy of Adlai Stevenson II who had the misfortune of running against the exceptionally popular incumbent Dwight Eisenhower in 1956.
+Logevall would note that it may have been beneficial for Kennedy's future political career that he was not chosen as vice-president by Stevenson.
 The experience gave Kennedy his first taste of national politics, and began self-speculation that he might someday have a larger impact on the world stage.